donald-macritchie/granite_tap/README.md

 ### Products Page

-- Users can access the products page from the main nav as documented above.
+- Users can access the products page from the main nav or the "Shop Now" button as documented above.

 ![This is an image of the products page](static/screenshots/17_products_page.png)